 Similar to that for Coho and Pink, escapement and egg-to-smolt survival estimates for Chum should be considered preliminary and will likely change as adult salmon observer efficiency and survey life data are collected in future years.
 For the period of record, current estimates suggest that adult returns of Chum salmon to Coquitlam River (including reach 1) have ranged from 12,000-57,000 (Table 6.1a), while fry production upstream of RST2 has ranged from 0.8 to 8.6 million.
 The high 2014 fry yield was likely a product of the high 2013 escapement combined with sufficient spawning habitat and the favorable freshwater conditions considering that escapement above RST 2 was almost half of that for the 2012 brood yet it produced a third more fry.
-During Treatment 1 (2002-2007 brood years) Chum egg-to-smolt survival ranged from 3.7% to 14.1% (mean: 10.2%; Table 6.1b); thus far during Treatment 2, egg-to-fry survivals have been significantly higher (two tailed t-test p < 0.01), ranging from 18.1% to 29.6% (mean: 22.1%, Table 6.1b).
+During Treatment 1 (2002-2007 brood years) Chum egg-to-smolt survival ranged from 3.7% to 14.1% (mean: 10.2%; Table 6.1b); thus far during Treatment 2, egg-to-fry survivals have been significantly higher (two tailed t-test p < 0.01), ranging from 18.1% to 40.0% (mean: 24.7%, Table 6.1b).
 Bradford (1995) reported an average egg-to-smolt survival rate of 6.7% (± 1 standard deviation = 3.3%-13.5%) for Chum populations in nine other streams.
-The Chum egg-to-smolt survival estimates for the 2008, 2010 and 2013 brood years in the Coquitlam River exceeds published values for this species, and these, and possibly all, are possibly biased high.

-The most plausible source of this bias would be an underestimate of Chum escapement (see Section 2.2) as opposed to an overestimate of Chum smolts, which in 2009, 2011 and 2014 were relatively precise (95% CI: ± 7 and 12%, respectively), with no evidence of serious violations of mark-recapture assumptions.
+The Chum egg-to-smolt survival estimates for the 2008, 2010, 2013 and 2014 brood years in the Coquitlam River exceeds published values for this species, and these, and possibly all, are possibly biased high.
+The most plausible source of this bias would be an underestimate of Chum escapement (see Section 2.2) as opposed to an overestimate of Chum smolts, which in 2009, 2011 and 2014 were relatively precise (95% CI: ± 7 and 14%, respectively), with no evidence of serious violations of mark-recapture assumptions.
 Until the HBM used for Chum escapement estimates is able to form measures of precision, we have few objectives means to identify which adult estimates are poorly defined.
 Given the weaknesses of adult salmon escapement estimates we view them as an index of abundance rather than accurate measures of escapement.

-During 2003-2014, there was a stronger linear escapement-to-fry relationship within Treatments 1 and 2 ($R^2 = 0.54$ and 0.36, respectively, Figure 6.6) than across both treatment periods ($R^2 = 0.38$), suggesting that flow treatments may play a role in juvenile production but that other factors still play a substantial role in determining smolt yield (i.e., spawning habitat was fully utilized and egg-to-fry-survival was strongly density-dependent).
-During 2002-2014, both Chum escapement and fry yield in the Coquitlam River were only moderately correlated with that in the Alouette River (escapement: R = 0.64, smolt yield: R = 0.18; Figure 6.2; Cope 2011), which reduces the viability of using the Alouette River as a control of region-wide factors influencing Chum productivity.
-However, Chum fry yield is highly correlated with the Cheakamus River (R = 0.72, Fell et al. 2013), which could suggest region-wide factors are influencing abundance.
+During 2003-2015, there were similar or stronger linear escapement-to-fry relationships within Treatments 1 and 2 ($R^2 = 0.36$ and 0.60, respectively, Figure 6.6) than across both treatment periods ($R^2 = 0.38$), suggesting that flow treatments may play a role in juvenile production but that other factors still play a substantial role in determining smolt yield (i.e., spawning habitat was fully utilized and egg-to-fry-survival was strongly density-dependent).
+During 2002-2015, both Chum escapement and fry yield in the Coquitlam River were only minimally to moderately correlated with that in the Alouette River (escapement: R = 0.55, smolt yield: R = 0.03; Figure 6.2; Cope 2011), which reduces the viability of using the Alouette River as a control of region-wide factors influencing Chum productivity.
+Chum escapement and fry yield are moderately correlated with the Cheakamus River (R = 0.51 and R = 0.54, Fell et al. 2013), which may provide some ability to control for region-wide factors.

-Overall, Chum salmon returns to Coquitlam River were markedly improved in 2002-2014 compared to previous years.
+Overall, Chum salmon returns to Coquitlam River were markedly improved in 2002-2015 compared to previous years.
 Chum salmon escapement was not rigorously assessed until 2002, but qualitative surveys by DFO field staff over several decades suggest that total escapement was typically less than 1000 adults prior to the implementation of the Treatment 1 flow regime in 1997 (DFO, SEDS).